MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ## Mechanics
 **Statues**
-: Six statues are in the center of the map - activating each of them will spawn a portal and end the encounter.
+: Six statues are in the center of the map - activating each of them will spawn the exit portal.
 Only statues marked by "dark energy" (Taken ball) can be activated.
 To activate a statue, it must be deposited at twice in quick succession.
 Successful rapid dunks will open up the next statue.
 The text log "A statue hums with dark energy" appears when the eligible statue to dunk at has changed.

 ### Interactables
 **Relics**